 Discussion

 Auditory decoding models have previously been used to classify speech content and speaker identity (Formisano et al., 2008) as well as the emotional content of speech (Ethofer et al., 2009).
 However, these studies employed linear classifier algorithms trained to discriminate between stimulus categories according to the patterns of activity across fMRI voxels.
 While these decoding methods can readily identify or classify acoustic stimuli from brain activity, they are limited to candidate stimulus sets and cannot be generalized to substantially novel stimuli (Naselaris et al., 2011).
 Moreover, these decoding models do not provide insight into the feature space over which these complex stimuli are functionally organized within auditory cortex.
+Here are two critical differences between our approach and these previous approaches.
+First, previous studies of decoding in auditory cortex used linear classifiers that select the components in the response state with the greatest predictive value.
+Critically, in our identification task all voxels within PAC whose responses could be fit by the pRF model were included.
+Thus, identification performance did not assess whether “any” voxels in PAC could successfully identify the tone sequence that was presented, but rather assessed whether the responses of voxels within PAC as a whole could successfully identify the tone sequence.

 Here, we demonstrate how a pRF model of tonotopic organization in the human primary auditory cortex can not only identify what song-like sequence a person had been listening to, but can also estimate the sequence of tones played over time.
-TOur analysis is best described as a combination encoding/decoding model (Naselaris et al., 2011).
+Our analysis is best described as a combination encoding/decoding model (Naselaris et al., 2011).
 We began with our encoding pRF model to describe the frequency selectivity of individual voxels in each subject’s primary auditory cortex (Thomas et al., 2015).
 Then we applied a parametric decoding method to our pRF models to identify and reconstruct tone sequences, similar to methods previously used in the visual domain to identify (Kay et al., 2008) and reconstruct novel visual images (Thirion et al., 2006; Miyawaki et al., 2008; Naselaris et al., 2009; Nishimoto et al., 2011).
-While the identification performance of our technique was very near perfect, (98.5 -100 % correct identification), it was our ability to reconstruct novel auditory stimuli that allowed us to examine the validity of our tonotopic encoding model.
+While the identification performance of our technique was very near perfect (98.5 -100 % correct identification), it was our ability to reconstruct novel auditory stimuli that allowed us to examine the validity of our tonotopic encoding model.
 We were able to reconstruct the perceived song-like stimuli of all three subjects within a half of an octave or less, with little evidence of systematic biases in frequency estimation.

-It is well known that neurons in auditory cortex respond selectively to stimulus dimensions other than frequency, including spectral and temporal modulation rate (Schönwiesner and Zatorre, 2009; Santoro et al., 2014), loudness XXX and predictability XXX.
+It is well known that neurons in auditory cortex respond selectively to stimulus dimensions other than frequency, including spectral and temporal modulation rate (Schönwiesner & Zatorre, 2009; Santoro et al., 2014), loudness XXX and predictability XXX.
 The inclusion of additional dimensions in our analysis would undoubtedly improve our decoding accuracy.
 However, our goal was to determine the extent to which stimuli could be reconstructed our predictions of fMRI responses to frequency alone.
 Our results demonstrate that our population-based model of voxel-wise frequency tuning is quite accurate, considering that the model assumes a simple unimodal Gaussian-shaped tuning curve based on responses to a random stimulus sequence.

+Limitations of the current study and future directions